traefik/traefik-helm-chart/README.md

 ### Gateway API CRDs

-⚠️ Gateway API CRDs will no longer be shipped with this chart in a future major version.
+⚠️  Gateway API CRDs are no longer shipped with this chart.

 If you use the Kubernetes Gateway API provider, you will need to install them yourself before deploying Traefik v3.7:

 ```bash
 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.5.1/standard-install.yaml